 Global Security Report

 This is a crucial line of insurance for most modern companies.
 Online businesses, however, are especially vulnerable to the risks protected by a cyber liability policy.
-Cyber attacks and data breaches against online retailers is on the rise and according to recent data released by Symantic and BigCommerce, the average cost for each breached record is $172 for e-commerce companies.
+Cyber attacks and data breaches against online retailers are on the rise and according to recent data released by Symantic and BigCommerce, the average cost for each breached record is $172 for e-commerce companies.
 As a result, it’s no surprise that 60% of small businesses who experience a cyber attack or data breach go out of business within 6 months.
 This is exactly why cyber liability and data breach insurance is so important.

 Here at UnBrokerage, we’re working closely with insurance companies to bring affordable cyber coverage to the market that is fast and easy for e-commerce companies to get in place.
 Our cyber liability and data breach insurance starts at just $250 per year for a pre-underwritten instant issue policy that provides $100,000 in protection.
 As your company grows, we have more robust policies that you can grow into which can provide higher coverage limits and additional benefits like cyber extortion protection.